Tanunda

 Tanunda has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified eight projects likely impacting the area.
-Key projects include the Barossa Growth and Infrastructure Investment Strategy, La Vida Homes - Gembrook Estate Tanunda, New Water Infrastructure to Barossa (Barossa New Water), and Sovereign Estate.
-The following list details those most relevant.
+Notable ones include the Barossa Growth and Infrastructure Investment Strategy, La Vida Homes' Gembrook Estate Tanunda development, the New Water Infrastructure to Barossa project (Barossa New Water), and Sovereign Estate.

 Professional plan users can use the search below to filter and access additional projects.